kuhlman-labs/repo-ruleset-bot/README.md

    - **Subscribe to Events**:
      - Subscribe to the "Repository ruleset" event.
      - Subscribe to the "Release" event.
+   - **Where can this GitHub App be installed?**
+     - If the app will be installed in more than one organization, be sure to select "Any account".
    - **Save**: Click "Create GitHub App".

 3. **Generate Private Key**: